 There is no inheritance, estate, or wealth tax in China.

 China is a beautiful country with a fascinating culture and unending opportunities.
 If an American expatriate moves to China, they should be aware of some important things in China: income tax rates, deadlines, and regulations of the tax authorities, while not forgetting their obligation to file US expat taxes.

 Do I pay taxes if I work in China?
 Greenback can help with this and other questions about China and taxes for foreigners!
-Our team of expat-expert CPAs and IRS Enrolled Agents are here to help you understand the intricacies of US taxation and expat taxes, China-related or anywhere in the world you’re living.
+Our team of expat-expert CPAs and IRS Enrolled Agents are here to help you understand the intricacies of US taxation and expat filing, China-related or anywhere in the world you’re living.
 Contact us today for information on China, taxes and more!